espeak-ng/espeak-ng/docs/mbrola.md

 2. Unpack the archive, and copy and rename the file from: `mbrola-linux-i386` to `mbrola` somewhere in your executable path (eg. `/usr/bin/mbrola`).

-3. Get for example `en1` voice from:
+3. Get the `en1` or other voice from:
     [http://www.tcts.fpms.ac.be/synthesis/mbrola/mbrcopybin.html](http://www.tcts.fpms.ac.be/synthesis/mbrola/mbrcopybin.html).

 4. Unpack the archive, and copy the `en1` data file (not the whole "en1" folder) to `/usr/share/mbrola/en1` folder.